 In fact in 1905, a laboratory in Paris randomly tested 617 wine samples and found 500 of them to be doctored or adulterated.
 Official national ledgers reported that there were at least 15 million hectolitres of artificial wine sold in 1903.
 That’s the equivalent of 40% of the harvest!

-In these next lines, you’ll learn how the merchants and the French government reacted to surplus wine stocks at the start of the 20th century.
+Therefore, in these next lines, you’ll learn how the merchants and the French government reacted to surplus wine stocks at the start of the 20th century.
 Then you’ll see how 3 regions; Southern France (le Midi), Champagne, and Bordeaux and the various agents within them called for changes.

 It is this tumultuous period that issued the beginning of French wine laws today.